-- 9.2.1 The student should provide the Registry with one soft-bound printed copy of the thesis for each examiner.
+9.2.1 The student must provide one electronic PDF copy of the thesis for examination.
+The student may be required to provide the Registry with one soft-bound printed copy of the thesis for each examiner.
 The binding is deemed to be temporary, pending completion of the examination process.
-The student must also provide one electronic PDF copy of the thesis for examination.
-This should be submitted to Registry in a single PDF file entitled with student number and date of submission, which should be saved on a memory key.
-The PDF should have the wording "pre-examination copy" and the submission date included as a watermark, or as a footer, on each page of the document. - A supervisor or students should, in no instance, send the thesis directly to an examiner, either in soft-bound printed or electronic format. - 9.2.2 On completion of the examination process, two hard-bound copies of the thesis should be submitted to the Registry. - 9.2.3 Also, on completion of the examination process, one additional copy of the thesis shall be submitted in electronic format.
+This should be submitted to Registry in a single PDF file entitled 'pre-examination copy', along with the student number and date of submission e.g. pre-examination copy_12345678_010123.
+The PDF should also include a footer on each page of the document, with the words 'pre-examination copy' and the submission date.
+A supervisor or students should not in any instance, send the thesis directly to an examiner, either in soft-bound printed or electronic format.

+9.2.2 On completion of the examination process, two hard-bound copies of the thesis should be submitted to the Registry.

+9.2.3 Also, on completion of the examination process, one additional copy of the thesis shall be submitted in electronic format.
 It shall be subject to the regulations as to format, except where those apply specifically to physical properties of the print copies, for example, regulations under 9.4 covering binding.
 In all other respects, the electronic copy shall contain exactly the same content as, and be an exact surrogate of, the print copy.
 The electronic copy shall be uploaded to a secure web space by a principal supervisor.
-All accompanying material, e.g. appendices, or files contained on CD-ROM or DVD, that is submitted with the bound copy of the thesis, must also be uploaded to the secure web space.
-The candidate will be required to sign a declaration form confirming that an eversion of the approved thesis has been submitted to the Library.
+All accompanying material, e.g. appendices, or files contained in digital format/electronic format, that is submitted with the bound copy of the thesis, must also be uploaded to the secure web space.
+The candidate will be required to sign a declaration form confirming that an e-version of the approved thesis has been submitted to the Library.
 The completed form must be submitted to Registry with the two hard-bound print copies of the thesis.